-The medication may cause serious side effects like complex sleep behaviors that can cause serious injury and even death.
-After taking medicine, you may get up out of your bed while you are not fully awake and do an activity without knowing it; it is complex sleep behavior.
+The medication may cause serious side effects like complex sleep behaviours that can cause serious injury and even death.
+After taking medicine, you may get up out of your bed while you are not fully awake and do an activity without knowing it; it is complex sleep behaviour.
 The next morning, you would not remember that you did something during the night.
 These activities may occur with the medication whether or not you drink alcohol with it.

-Reported activities of complex sleep behavior include:
+Reported activities of complex sleep behaviour include:

 - Driving a car or sleep driving